They are busy, but they enjoy both.

 (I will write about this later, it's a long story.)

-They started learning English from January from online Japanese teachers.
+They started learning English in January from online Japanese teachers.

-My son seemed to be good at remembering language, he could learn very quickly.
+My son seemed to be good at remembering language, he learned very quickly.

 But my daughter didn't.